CaryLandholt/AngularFun/README.md

 1. `grunt` - will compile the app preserving individual files (when run, files will be loaded on-demand)
 2. `grunt dev` - same as `grunt` but will watch for file changes and recompile on-the-fly
 3. `grunt prod` - will compile using optimizations.
 This will create one JavaScript file and one CSS file to demonstrate the power of [r.js](http://requirejs.org/docs/optimization.html), the build optimization tool for RequireJS.
 And take a look at the index.html file.
 Yep - it's minified too.

+## JS Love
+Some of you prefer working with plain old JavaScript.
+We've got ya covered.
+Simply run the following grunt task.
+`grunt jslove` - will transpile all of the CoffeeScript files to JavaScript and throw out the Coffee.

 ## Run It
 1. Compile the app using one of the above three options.